oscarmarina/sass-style-template/README.md

 # sass-style-template

-Simple SCSS watcher with autoprefixer.
+A simple SCSS watcher with autoprefixer.

 ### Why?

-- I want to use **SASS** and **LitElement** for creating **Web Components**.
+- I want to use [SASS](https://github.com/sass/dart-sass) and [Lit](https://lit.dev/) to build **Web Components**.
-- I want to use ES Modules for CSS (CSS Modules) helping me through ES6 modules.
+- I prefer using ES Modules for CSS (CSS Modules) to leverage ES6 module features.
-- I want to make it simple and decoupled from any bundle generator (_snowpack, parcel, rollup, webpack_)
+- I aim to keep it simple and independent of any bundler (_parcel, rollup, webpack_).

 ```js
 // I don't want to use SASS directly in my code
 import styles from './my-component-style.scss' 😟
 ```

-> Lit Element makes it easy to _"shimming"_ CSS Modules and _"using"_ CSS-in-JS in a simple and lightweight way
+> Lit makes it easy to _shim_ CSS Modules in a simple and lightweight way

+- **my-component-styles.scss**

 ```scss
 :host {